smevirtual/machine_learning/README.md

-# ai112
-Slides and code for the webinar series on Artificial Intelligence in Manufacturing
+## Artificial Intelligence in Manufacturing